abur3460/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+      -Relational databases refer to database structure where data is organized and arranged into tables of columns and rows.
+In these types of databases, each row represents a single record and is made up by a collection of columns.

+  -SQL is an acronym which stands for Structured Query Language, and is the primary method for interacting with a database and its data.
+Unlike other object-oriented or declarative programming languages, SQL is highly specialized for querying databases.

 - [ ] Why do tables need a `primary key`?

+  -Tables need primary keys to serve as a unique identifier of each record in a database.
+Not only do primary keys distinguish records from one another in a specific table, but these keys are also important in order to query data from another table linked by foreign keys.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  -These special columns are called foreign keys and are used to reference primary keys in other tables.
+Foreign keys allow for data in multiple tables to be referenced together, on one single query.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  -In order to have a many-to-many relationship between two tables, you would need an “intermediary table”.
+This is a third table which takes the foreign keys for both tables as well as any other metadata

 ## Minimum Viable Product